geek/graphi/README.md

 ### With Subscriptions

 Graphi leverages [nes](https://github.com/hapijs/nes) to manage GraphQL subscriptions.
 Therefore, if you do intend to use subscriptions you will need to register nes with the hapi server.
-On the server a schema that containers subscriptions will automatically have those subscriptions registered with nes and graphi will expose helper functions to make publishing to subscribers easier.
+On the server a schema that contains subscriptions will automatically have those subscriptions registered with nes and graphi will expose helper functions to make publishing to subscribers easier.
 There is a `server.plugins.graphi.publish(message, object)` helper to make this easier to publish to any potential subscribers.
 Below is a complete example of registering a schema and then publishing to it.

 ```js
 const schema = `